Audio File Version Control: Why You Need It & How It Works

 - Mixer asks: “Which synth file should I use?”

-- Confusion, delays, back-and-forth emails
+- Confusion, delays, a chain of emails nobody wanted

 With version control (stems attached to mix versions):